Cray-HPE/docs-csm/operations/system_layout_service/Load_SLS_Database_with_Dump_File.md

 # Load SLS Database with Dump File

 Load the contents of the SLS dump file to restore SLS to the state of the system at the time of the dump.
-This will upload and overwrite the current SLS database with the contents of the SLS dump file, and update Vault with the encrypted credentials.
+This will upload and overwrite the current SLS database with the contents of the SLS dump file.

 Use this procedure to restore SLS data after a system re-install.

-### Prerequisites
+## Prerequisites

 The System Layout Service \(SLS\) database has been dumped.
 See [Dump SLS Information](Dump_SLS_Information.md) for more information.

-### Procedure
+## Procedure

 1. Use the get\_token function to retrieve a token to validate requests to the API gateway.

     ```bash
     ncn-m001# function get_token () {